ietf-wg-alto/draft-ietf-alto-unified-props-new/definition.md

 ## Entity Domain

 Each entity MUST be in one and only one entity domain.
-An entity domain is a set of entities.
+An entity domain is a class of entities.
 Examples of entity domains are the Internet address domains (see [](#inet-addr-domain) and the PID domain (see [](#pid-domain)).
 The future documents can define new entity domains to satisfy the additional requirements